CS234319/safot/tutorials/md/Mini-LISP.md

 (+ 12); a list containing two atoms
 (A (B1 () ) ); a list with an atom and a list with an atom and the empty list.
 ```
-- Atoms are case insensitive; `a` is the same as `A`
-- Internal representation is always upper case
 - The atom `NIL` is synoymous to the empty list `()`

 ## The S-Expression Data Structure

+### Intution
 S-Expression is short for *symbolic expression*
 - Can represent symbols, lists of symbols, lists of lists, etc.
 - Easy to manipulate: three elementary operations
-### Intuition
-Binary tree in which all leaves are symbols
+- Essentially, a binary tree in which all leaves are symbols

+(other languages for symbolic compuations rely on other data structures, e.g., general trees or strings)

 ### Definition
 - **Given**: An alphabet, finite or infinite, of symbols.
 - **Define**: Set of *S-Expression* over the alphabet has two kinds of elements